AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Same_Instantiations

-Flag each generic package instantiation when it can be determined that a set of the ``gnatcheck`` argument sources contains an instantiation of the same generic with the same actual parameters.
-This determination is conservative, it checks only for the following matching parameters:
+Flag each generic package instantiation when it can be determined that a set of the ``gnatcheck`` argument sources contains another instantiation of the same generic with the same actual parameters.
+This determination is conservative, it checks currently for the following matching
+parameters:

-* integer, character and string literals;
+* integer and string literals;

 * Ada names that denote the same entity.

+Generic packages that have no parameters are ignored.

 If some instantiation is marked by the rule, additional investigation is required to decide if one of the duplicated instantiations can be